mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 }
 ```

 Looks so simple, right?

-Tests also look pretty straightforward too:
+It's no brainer that tests will also look pretty straightforward:

 ```scala
 package com.ghurtchu.loadbalancer.services